-If you want to get into data domain, check out IIIT-B and upGrad’s Data Science course which has empowered more than 5000 students.
+If you want to get into data domain, check out IIIT-B and upGrad’s Executive PG Programme in Data Science which has empowered more than 5000 students.
 Become an expert of data science with 10+ case studies, practical hands-on workshop and a lot more.

 What is the role and responsibilities of a data engineer?

 As every process and the growth of a company revolves around data, so the role of a data engineer becomes crucial here.
 The following are some of the major responsibilities expected from a data engineer: The ultimate task of a data engineer is to make the raw data ready for further usage, analysis, and evaluation.
 Being a vital player of the analysis team, data engineers are expected to carry out processes like analyzing historical trends, understand the company’s requirements and develop algorithms that can transform the data and align them with the business objectives.
 Apart from the technical tasks, a data engineer is also supposed to communicate well and have business-oriented insights to understand the requirements and goals of the organization.